-Whereas national organisations have their membership bases in their respective countries, ICOHTEC has its membership base mainly in Europe, but also in the Americas, Japan, India and Australia.
+Whereas national organisations have their membership bases in their respective countries, ICOHTEC has its membership base mainly in Europe, but also in other parts of the World.
 Research activities, in which ICOHTEC members cooperate, reflect this special interest.
 The issues are investigated on a comparative national basis, stressing aspects of cooperation between various nations, regions or institutions.
 The first statutes of ICOHTEC were approved in Paris in 1968; they were then amended in 1974, 1985, and 1993.
 For a complete version of the statutes click here.

 The aims are as stated in article four of our statutes: